Fantom-Factory/afConcurrent/readme.md

 - [ActorPools](http://pods.fantomfactory.org/pods/afConcurrent/api/ActorPools) - takes contributions of `Str:ActorPool`
 - [LocalRefManager](http://pods.fantomfactory.org/pods/afConcurrent/api/LocalRefManager)

-A `DependencyProvider` is also added that allows you to inject instances of `LocalRefs`, `LocalLists`, and `LocalMaps`.
+A `DependencyProvider` allows you to inject instances of `LocalRefs`, `LocalLists`, and `LocalMaps`.
 See [LocalRefManager](http://pods.fantomfactory.org/pods/afConcurrent/api/LocalRefManager) for details.

+A `SynchronizedProvider` also allows you to inject instances of `Synchronized` with a named `ActorPool`.

 The above makes use of the non-invasive module feature of IoC 3.